adammcw01/Django-Resource-Monitor/README.md

 # [Django-Resource-Monitor](https://github.com/adammcw01/Django-Resource-Monitor)

 This project is a technical exercise completed in part as an application for a role in Network Reliability Engineering.
-The goal is to create a self-service dashboard to monitor a collection of networked devices.
-Enabling teams to quickly monitor the health of the network.
+The goal is to create a self-service dashboard to monitor a collection of networked devices, enabling teams to quickly monitor the health of the network.

 ---
 Throughout this project I will demonstrate my approach towards the solution, occasionally offering alternative approaches when applicable.